TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default Profile;
 ~~~

 Check out the "/profile", "/profile/popeye" and "/profile/spinach" pages.
-They render children paths render at the position of the outlet now.
+The `<Outlet />` component gets replaced with the children component when their paths are visited.

-If you want to render somthing as a default component when no path is added to profile, you can add an index route to the children!
+If you want to render something as a default component when no path is added to profile, you can add an index route to the children!
 Create a default profile component.

 ~~~jsx
 const DefaultProfile = () => {